What do we do with sin?

 But the people who should be asking this question are those who are currently stewards of God’s grace, desiring that God’s “kingdom will come”—to our nation, to our churches, and more importantly, to our homes.

 Unfortunately, the people of God have allowed the “elephant in the room” (sin in disguise) to go unchallenged.
-We express concern over the national debt, growing unemployment, and the decline of the middle class.
-But what do we do with sin?
+Did we really expect “the lost” (2 Cor.
+4:4) to lodge complaints about sin?
+It is time to speak up!

 Many of the issues we face in society are as a result of sin.

-They originate from thoughts and feeling that focus on activities that satisfy personal (and usually) selfish desires (James 1:14-15).
+Sin originates from thoughts and feeling that focus on activities that satisfy personal (and usually) selfish desires (James 1:14-15).
 These desires are then acted upon by the will (spirit and heart) which has the power to do what is good—or evil.

 God has devised His plan of redemption to deal with the issue of sin.

 Redemption is “grace-based”, no longer requiring God’s forbearance (Rom.
 3:25), nor demanding redundant, ineffective sacrifices for the sins of men (Heb.
 10:11).
 God became, through His Son, the just and the Justifier of him which believed in Jesus (Rom.
 3:24).